 With all else being equal, a business with more (and better) reviews on Google and other review sites is more likely to be featured in the Google Maps Pack than a business with fewer or no reviews.

-Generating new reviews has become a go-to Google Maps Pack strategy for local businesses and marketers.
+Generating new reviews has become a go-to Google Maps Pack strategy for any brand.
 Apart from the impact that they can have on search rankings, strong Google reviews and high ratings also help create powerful social proof for inspiring consumer confidence, converting organic search traffic, and driving sales.

-Simply put: reviews help you get found more easily, while also encouraging searchers to click on your business in search results.
+Simply put: reviews help your brand get noticed, while also encouraging searchers to click on your listing in search results.
+It makes business sense, then, to make review generation a key part of your online review management strategy.

 Local searchers and customers care about being responded to.
 According to customer reviews research, 53% expect a review response within 7 days, but as much as 63% say that they have never heard back from a business after leaving a review.